ray-x/lsp_signature.nvim/README.md

   hint_prefix = "🐼 ",  -- Panda for parameter
   hint_scheme = "String",
-  use_lspsaga = false,  -- set to true if you want to use lspsaga popup hi_parameter = "Search", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
+  use_lspsaga = false,  -- set to true if you want to use lspsaga popup hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
                    -- to view the hiding contents max_width = 120, -- max_width of signature floating_window, line will be wrapped if exceed max_width